Frequently Asked Questions

 A typical dental x-ray exposes you to just 0.005 mSv—less than 1.6% of your daily background radiation.

 Dental x-rays should be regarded similarly to routine medical tests such as blood work or imaging—performed when indicated and based on your individual risk factors.
 Prior x-rays do not always reflect your current oral health status, and relying solely on past images may result in missed diagnoses.
+When x-rays are clinically indicated—especially during an initial exam—not taking them would compromise our ability to provide safe and effective care and would fall below the standard of care.

 Please note: